Level 1 restrictions are now in place across the shire.

 The Kempsey water cycle relies on the flow of the Macleay River.
 The flow of the river is governed by rainfall in the upper Macleay catchment area, the area around Armidale and Walcha.
 Heavy rainfall in the Kempsey Shire does not necessarily mean a high river flow and no water restrictions.

-Even though we do not presently have water restrictions our shire Council needs your help to manage water, whether you are a resident or a visitor.
+No matter what level the water restrictions are at, Council needs your help to manage water, whether you are a resident or a visitor.
 Being water-wise means:

 For more information, visit our Water restrictions page or view the Kempsey Water Cycle: